 Clean water is our most precious natural resource.
-Please contact the City's Water Department at (479) 238-0921 for more information.
+Please contact the City's Water Division at (479) 238-0921 for more information.

 Disinfection of the water supply is accomplished by chlorination.
-Water leaving the treatment plants contains approximately 1.5 mg/l of free residual chlorine.
+Water leaving the treatment plants contains approximately 1.5 milligrams per liter (mg/L) of free residual chlorine.
 The free chlorine residual continues to disinfect the water in the distribution system.
-Trihalomethanes, by-products of chlorination, are regulated by both the State of Arkansas Department of Health and the EPA.
-Compliance testing for THM's in the distribution system is performed quarterly, utilizing approved EPA methods.
+Trihalomethanes, by-products of chlorination, are regulated by both the State of Arkansas Department of Health and the Environmental Protection Agency (EPA).
+Compliance testing for THMs in the distribution system is performed quarterly, utilizing approved EPA methods.
 Siloam Springs maintains THM levels which are below the maximum contaminant level (MCL), as established by the EPA.
-The MCL for THM's is currently 80 ppb.
+The MCL for THMs is currently 80 parts per billion (ppb).

 Presently, chlorination is the most widely-used method of disinfection in the water treatment industry.
 Research for alternative methods has produced effective disinfection techniques, but these methods produce disinfection by-products of their own.